2025 Nasser Hospital strikes: Media organizations

 The Committee to Protect Journalists said: "Israel's broadcasted killing of journalists in Gaza continues while the world watches and fails to act firmly".

 The Foreign Press Association said the latest killings must serve as a "watershed moment" and urged international leaders to act.
 It called on Israel to "halt its abhorrent practice of targeting journalists", adding that "too many journalists have been killed by Israel without justification".

 Reuters changed its policy and didn't share detailed locations of its journalists with the Israeli military, citing the number of journalists killed by IDF strikes.

 Qatari news media organization Al Jazeera Media Network condemned the killings as a “horrific crime,” noting that medical staff and journalist were targeted in what they described as a violation of international norms.

+Aftermath

+Popular culture

+American Doctor is a 2026 documentary film directed by Poh Si Teng.
+The film follows three American physicians from diverse backgrounds who travel to Gaza to provide medical aid during the conflict.
+It premiered in the U.S. Documentary Competition at the 2026 Sundance Film Festival.
+The film’s two Gaza-based cinematographers, Ibrahim Al Otla and Christopher Renteria, shot footage while embedded with the doctors, all while facing food shortages and the constant threat of bombardment.
+They uploaded their footage daily from a balcony at Nasser Hospital.